vachhanihpavan/vachhanihpavan.github.io/_posts/2020-08-21-gsoc-2020-final-report.md

 After confirming the password, user won't be asked again for next 10 minutes.

 ### Part 2: Ownership Transfer
-The next part of the project involved two major components:
+The second part of the project involved two major components:

 #### Ownership Calls
 There are a few cases when a gem needs new maintainers: